kobkob1/Koblic-Utilities/README.md

 # Koblic-Utilities
-Vanilla Minecraft- Responcible for the creation of all mods... in some way... however what is the point of mods?
+Vanilla Minecraft- Responsible for the creation of all mods... in some way... however what is the point of mods?
 TO MODIFY THINGS!
 Koblic Utilites aims to add a whole bunch of stuff that has a Vanilla Feel, or we feel should be in Vanilla Minecraft!

 #Contributing